 “It’s hypothetical, Ron,” she said rolling her eyes skyward.

-“Yes US!
-We are in a unique position within this community … no, you are in a unique position to really make a diff-“
+“Yes we do!
+We are in a unique position in this community … no, you are in a unique position to really make a diff-“

 “Me?”
-I looked to the others for support, but Squeak was in the shrubbery looking like a porn star and Ron was yawning as though he was overdue for his afternoon nap.
+I looked to the others for support, but Squeak was in the shrubbery again looking like a porn star and Ron was yawning as though he was overdue for his afternoon nap.
+Serafina’s earnest speech was clearly not having the effect she had hoped for.

 “Yes you,” she hissed.
 “You’re the one who’s had his picture in the Bay Harbour News!”

-She said this as though it were the ultimate pinnacle of success for a cat and that anything I did from hereon out would be insignificant in comparison to this triumphant moment of glory.
-I was tempted to tell her that Squeak had actually had his picture featured in The Guardian but I didn’t want to have to make an emergency visit to the vet to resuscitate her after that particular revelation.
+She said this as though it were the ultimate pinnacle of success and that anything I did from now on would be insignificant in comparison to this one triumphant moment of glory.
+I was tempted to tell her that Squeak had once had his picture featured in The Guardian but I didn’t want to have to make an emergency visit to the vet to resuscitate her after that particular revelation.

-I opened my mouth to speak but was unable to secure any airtime before she hastily gabbled: “We need to get the word out … and quickly.
-Before the Christmas rush.
-We must urgently set up a working group and organize posters, flyers, letterbox drops.
-We need to build up a platform on social media to promote our cause – Facebook, Twitter, Instagram,” she said, counting potential platforms on her paws.
-“What about getting your owner on board?”
+I opened my mouth to speak but was unable to secure any airtime before she hastily gabbled: “We need to act quickly if we’re to get our message out before Christmas.
+We must urgently set up a working group and organise posters, flyers, letterbox drops.
+We need to build up a platform on social media to promote our cause – Facebook, Twitter, Instagram,” she said, counting out these potential platforms on her paws.

 “What friend?”
 I said indignantly, wondering why Serafina had never invited this friend to meet us.

-“Oh, um … Stewy is very sensitive,” she said rather sheepishly.
+“Oh, Stewy is very sensitive,” she said rather sheepishly.
 “He suffers from anxiety.
 Doesn’t like meeting new people.
-He might feel a bit, er … out of place with us.”
+He might feel a bit, er … out of place with us.
+Which reminds me, I’ve scheduled a meeting with him and I’m late already.”

 “Invite him to our Mindfulness Group next Wednesday!”
 I shouted enthusiastically to the grey ball of fluff that was now skipping off into the distance.

-We didn’t see Serafina for a nearly a week after that and I fervently hoped that this was just another social issue that she’d conveniently forgotten about.
-But it turned out not to be …
+We didn’t see Serafina for a nearly a week after that and I fervently hoped that she had forgotten about her Society for the Prevention of – whatever it was.
+But I should have known better.

 “What?”
 I panted from the depths of a confused state.
-My heart was pounding and I had that awful feeling of being woken from a deep sleep that wasn’t taking place in the usual location.
+My heart was pounding and I had that awful feeling of panic when one is suddenly woken from a deep sleep.

 “We’re the talk of the town!” she said triumphantly.
-“Cats all over Diamond Harbour are standing on street corners talking about SPUNC.”
+“Cats all over town are standing on street corners talking about SPUNC.”

-“S.P.U.N.C.
-(DHC).
-The Society for the Prevention of Un-Neutered Cats (Diamond Harbour Chapter)” she pronounced and laid the remainder of the flyers out in front of us.
-A picture of my smug, contented face lurched at me like something from a B grade porn movie.
+“S.P.U.N.C. – The Society for the Prevention of Un-Neutered Cats” pronounced Serafina and laid the remainder of the flyers out in front of us.
+A picture of my smug, contented face lurched at me like something from a low budget cat food commercial.

 “Serafina, when were these flyers delivered?”
 I said urgently, my heart sinking like a stone.
 “Is there any chance of a recall?”